 Those who have spent time with endearing macaque monkeys often comment on their caring and perceptive nature, their fascinating hierarchy within social groups, their human-like expressions and their incredible attentiveness to raising babies, not just by the females, but males too.
 In the wild, macaques are good climbers, swimmers and foragers.
 Sadly, many macaques are never given the chance to breathe fresh air, swim in unchartered water and swing from tree to tree.
 They are born into captivity and lead a life consumed by deprivation and suffering.

-(Funded by National institute of allergy and infectious diseases).
+This study was funded by National institute of allergy and infectious diseases.

-(Partially funded by National Institute for health research)
+This study was partially funded by National Institute for Health Research.

 New Zealand White Rabbits: Infected and Injured by ‘Air Blasts’ to study battlefield wounds